nxp-imx/imx-sm/sm/doc/arch.md

 Source Code Release
 ===================

-The System Management firmware source code is made accessible to customers.
-The releases are made via NXP public repository by sharing release branches and tags to github.
+The System Manager application fully open-source and all source code is made accessible to customers.
+The releases are made via NXP public repository by sharing release branches and tags to GitHub.

 Note this does not include safety components like SCST and SAF.
 Also, modification of some SM components (anything other than the configuration and board code) could affect FuSa pre-certifications.